devops-cohort/leeroy/README.md

 <a name="mla"></a>
 ### CI Pipeline Diagram
-Please click on the diagram for a high resolution version:
+Please check the cipipeline in the documentation
 ![CID](/documentation/cipipeline.png

 This is a diagram demonstrating the architure of the application it includes a view of what was implemented and what technology was used for each stage of the development of the project.